The different flavours of coffee

 - Brewing Method: Brewing methods can change depending on taste, location, and equipment available.
 Brew ratios, grind sizes, water type and temperature, all can have an impact on cup quality.
 Luckily there is equipment for every eventuality, like an AeroPress for espresso on the go.

 - Storage: Ideally, coffee should be stored as whole bean, in an airtight, preferably vacuum container.
 For maximum freshness, only grind your coffee when you are about to brew it.

 Here is a chart showing the various coffees that we currently roast and how to compare the different flavour and roast profiles.
-Feel free to reach out to us at email@example.com if you need any help in selecting a coffee, or try our sample pack to taste a selection from around the world.
+Feel free to reach out to us using our contact page if you need any help in selecting a coffee, or try our sample pack to taste a selection from around the world.
 We hope you've enjoyed this guide!